wleoncio/syncconfig/README.md

 Just browse the repository and hand-pick the code you want.
 To make my own life easier, I've created the `syncconfig.sh` script to manually sync these files between my system and a local clone of this repository.
 You can use it on Linux, but I'd strongly advise against it at this point, as it is a destructive and ad-hoc operation.

+# License

+This software is licenced under GPL-3 and citation details can be found in the [CITATION.cff](CITATION.cff) file.
+Contributions are welcome!

 # To-dos
 - [x] Add script to pull and push files
 - [x] Add CITATION.cff
+- [ ] Add confirmation when pulling
 - [ ] Add diff when pulling
 - [ ] Add switches to select file groups to sync
 - [x] Add workmode to i3